Knowledge Management Strategies in 2025: Value, Key Components, and Development

 How to Develop a Knowledge Management Strategy

-Start by documenting the challenges your organization is trying to address and how a knowledge management strategy will help you resolve them.
+Start by documenting the challenges your organization is trying to address and how a KM strategy will help you resolve them.
 Examples might include:

 • Knowledge lives in many different repositories.
 We need one central repository for company-wide knowledge.